Costs

 Employment tribunal costs

 Simon Steen is an extremely experienced employment tribunal advocate and does nearly all the tribunal advocacy himself.
-The exception is when the case is listed for multiple days, in such a case it is better and cheaper to use an experienced barrister (referred to as Counsel).
-The charge for this firm to send a solicitor to the tribunal hearing can be £1,500 to £2,000 a day.
-Counsel’s fees estimated between £1,000 to £2,000 per day (depending on experience of the advocate) for attending a Tribunal Hearing (with the first day’s attendance costing more – perhaps £3,000 as it includes preparation).
+The exception is when the case is listed for multiple days, in such a case it is usual for a barrister to be instructed for the hearing.

 The stages and costs of an employment tribunal claim